ChaosRifle/DCS-on-Linux/wiki/Installation.md

 > while not created by DoL, there is a lutris installer that lets you skip to step3 and luckily the runner SRS likes is native to lutris, so they were able to force its use. if you would like to try the automated installer for SRS, it is [here](https://lutris.net/games/dcs-simpleradio-standalone/).
 We provide no support for use of this, however it should work if you install the hooks from step3

 - 1: download SRS's installer.exe from the SRS [releases](https://github.com/ciribob/DCS-SimpleRadioStandalone/releases)
-- 2: choose to either use lutris to install it (remembering to set lutris' default wine runner), or wine standalone, and run the installer like normal
+- 2: choose to either use lutris to install it (remembering to set lutris' default wine runner), or wine standalone, and run the installer noting to UNCHECK the ``install dcs client scripts`` box if using a standalone prefix.
+This checkbox will work for same prefix, and if that is your method, you will want to keep it enabled
-- 3: use the readme from srs to manually craft the hooks, or, download the 'srs-hooks' folder from this repo
+- 3: use the readme from srs to manually craft the hooks, or, download the ``mods/srs hooks`` folder from this repo
 > [!note]
 > use of a custom export.lua file will be overwritten by this. if you use a custom one, put those changes into this scripts/export.lua file now
-- 4: install the hook files to your DCS 'saved games' folder, preferably with a mod manager.
+- 4: if using a standalone prefix, install the hook files to your DCS 'saved games' folder, preferably with a mod manager. if you have done so in the mod manager guides previously, skip this step.
 > [!caution]
 > manual installation (no mod manager) is NOT recommended due to casefolding issues, and the rare dcs oddity.
 Please use a [mod manager](https://github.com/ChaosRifle/DCS-on-Linux/wiki/Installation#mod-manager).